Nurturing passion for medicine - early

 “Start your own thing.
 Your passions have no limits, so your age shouldn’t limit you, either.”

-"Medicine is one of those fields where you have to have a lot of experience and anytime you want to get an experience, they're going to ask you for experience.
-And you're like, I want to get an experience and I don't have any.
+"Medicine is one of those fields where you have to have a lot of experience, and anytime you want to get experience, they're going to ask you for experience.
+And you're like, I want to get an experience, and I don't have any.
 How am I supposed to do that?
 I feel like a lot of it is based on the initiative that you take to help your community, and that comes from the drive and just power within you.
-When friends come up to me and ask me for advice on doing something they are passionate about, my response to that is automatically: start your own thing."
+When friends come up to me and ask me for advice on doing something they are passionate about, my response to that is always: start your own thing."